-It Starts With Data, Lots of Data
+It Starts with a Lot of Data

 Like a chef preparing a dish, ChatGPT needs ingredients.
 Its raw materials are text.
 The text comes from vast archives of digitized books, Wikipedia articles, blog posts and other online content written by humans.
 This gives ChatGPT hundreds of billions of words and patterns of words to learn from.